 When training a client who is new to this format, it is best to begin with a set consisting of 5 or 6 exercises.
 An example of such a protocol could be the following:

 - chin-up or lat pull-down

 - compound row (a pulling motion executed in the horizontal plane)

 Hutchins reminds us that compound movements will work a larger amount of muscle mass in a single effort, and to avoid any movement that is sudden or jerky.
 According to Dr. Gary Hunter, Ph.D., C.S.C.S., “There is greater potential for growth during the lowering phase, and when you lower with control, there’s less chance of injury.”
 Since super-slow weightlifting by nature invokes the use of heavier loads, it is important to bear in mind that forces which exceed the structural integrity of joint tendons and ligaments may serve to increase the probability of injury.

 It’s Time For Tempo

-In order to develop slow-twitch fibers one must train aerobically.
-This entails lifting weights that are light enough to properly execute 12 to 20 repetitions per set, and resting for 60 to 90 seconds between repetitions.
-To the contrary, in order to cultivate fast-twitch muscle fibers, it is necessary to train anaerobically.
+To develop slow-twitch fibers one must train aerobically.
+This entails lifting weights that are light enough to properly execute 20 to 30 repetitions per set, and resting for 60 to 90 seconds between repetitions.
+On the contrary, to cultivate fast-twitch muscle fibers, it is necessary to train anaerobically.
 This can be accomplished by lifting weights that are heavy enough to only allow 4 to 6 repetitions per set, followed by a rest interval of 3 to 5 minutes.

 To achieve a balance of both strength and endurance, thereby developing both slow-twitch and fast-twitch fibers, a prudent approach might be to blend both forms of training.
 In this scenario, an athlete lifts weights with proper form proper that allow for the completion of 8 to 12 repetitions per set, then resting 2 to 3 minutes between sets.